Zoom Account Credentials Are Being Sold Across Hacker Forums And The Dark Web

 More Bad News for Zoom?

-This all sounds more bad news for Zoom.
+This all sounds like more bad news for Zoom.
 And, ultimately, it is.
 However, there are a couple of things to note.
 Firstly, it is likely that hackers acquired some of the credentials now being sold during previous credential stuffing attacks.
 Secondly, these kinds of attacks are not specific to Zoom.
 It does underline two things though:

 - Use a strong password, preferably by using a third-party password manager or Apple’s keychain feature, and change it regularly.